ekzemplaro/librivox_database/README.md

-						Oct/20/2014
+						Oct/30/2014
 Scripts to create JSON

-combined.json used for librivox_statistics
+combined.json is used for librivox_statistics

-db_catalog.json used for librivox_catalog
+db_catalog.json is used for librivox_catalog

 	db_catalog.json includes information in combined.json.